 IN FLIGHT ENTERTAINMENT

 In-flight entertainment in the first thirty years of Dan-Air's existence was not something that most passengers would expect, or be aware of.
-Those travellers on flights accross the Atlantic or Australia might enjoy a movie, shown on a drop down projection screen from the late 1960s.
+Those travellers on flights across the Atlantic or Australia might enjoy a movie, shown on a drop down projection screen from the late 1960s.
 For the vast majority though, there was nothing by way of entertainment other than the flight itself, with spectacular views of the landscape passing by.
 Airlines started producing in-flight magazines that would serve many a purpose.
 The magazine would have the safety information for each type, as a pre runner to the laminated cards of today.
 There would be the bar tariff, adverts about duty free products and entertaining features about the airline or destinations.
 These would be presented as a souvenir to be taken home.
 Dan-Air also offered a novel way of keeping travellers informed.
-The in-flight bulliten.
-A printed map, with the relevent route being drawn by the flight deck crew.
+The in-flight bulletin.
+A printed map, with the relevant route being drawn by the flight deck crew.
 There would be details of outside temperature, altitude, speed, as well as the aircraft's registration, type and time of arrival.
-All crew members names were displayed - and then - the bulitten would be passed around the cabin - this might occupy the mind for a couple of minutes.
+All crew members names were displayed - and then - the bulletin would be passed around the cabin - this might occupy the mind for a couple of minutes.
 Scheduled service passengers would be given complimentary newspapers and all passengers had at least a cup of tea to pass time.
 On Mediterranean charters, a meal might take up a good portion of the flight.
 Duty free sales also took a substantial part of the flight up, crew would be given training on how to sell the goods.
 Duty free goods earned the airline revenue, and commission for crew.

 As many young passengers as possible would be invited to the flight deck to meet the pilots and marvel at the instruments.
 Just how much the flight deck crew enjoyed this, is not known.
 Several older passengers would also revel in the chance to visit 'up front' something that would now be inconceivable for security reasons.
 Dan-Air would provide younger passengers with a gift of a travel goodie bag.
 This bag would have pencils, a colouring book, Dan-Air eraser, toy and badge.
 Charter flights in the 70s were often flown through the night so travellers would be encouraged to sleep after cabin service.
 Alan Selby who was a Captain on the Comet, 727 and 737 said:

 "Provided everything had gone smoothly with take off and the flight was progressing well, it was perfectly acceptable for children and sometimes adults, to come into the flight deck.
 It wasn't an inconvenience unless the flight was a bumpy one.
-Most children were very poiltie and only one or two asked endless questions.
+Most children were very polite and only one or two asked endless questions.
 Most stood there in wonderment."

 IN FLIGHT DINING - THE MANAGERS EXPLAIN